saastechacademy/foundation/project-ideas/shipping-aggregator.md

 *   **Caching:** Consider caching API responses from shipping providers to improve performance (optional).
 *   **Webhooks:** Utilize webhooks to receive real-time updates from shipping providers (optional).
 *   **Security:** Prioritize security best practices for API key management, data storage, and communication with external APIs.

-Let me know if you have any other questions.